-Award-winning and New York Times bestselling author Brendan Kiely starts a conversation with white kids about race in this accessible introduction to white privilege and why allyship is so vital.
+Award-winning and New York Times bestselling author Brendan Kiely starts a conversation with white kids about race in this “well-executed and long overdue” (Kirkus Reviews, starred review) introduction to white privilege and why allyship is so vital.

 Talking about racism can be hard, but...

-Most kids of color grow up talking about racism.
+Most kids of color grow up doing it.
 They have “The Talk” with their families—the honest talk about survival in a racist world.

 But white kids don’t.
 They’re barely spoken to about race at all—and that needs to change.
 Because not talking about racism doesn’t make it go away.
 Not talking about white privilege doesn’t mean it doesn’t exist.